Ricardo Ferretti: Expanding Influence and Club Transitions

-After leaving Tigres, Ferretti moved to Toluca in the Apertura 2003.
-At Toluca, he helped the team maintain a strong record of playoff appearances, and under his leadership, the club won the CONCACAF Champions Cup.
+Ferretti moved to Toluca in the Apertura 2003.
+There, he helped the team maintain a strong record of playoff appearances, and under his leadership, the club won the CONCACAF Champions Cup.
 Despite these achievements, Ferretti’s tenure ended due to differences with the club’s star player, José Cardozo.

 Ferretti's next role was at Morelia, where he guided the team through a challenging period and helped them avoid relegation.
 He returned to Tigres for a second stint during the Clausura 2006.
 However, after failing to qualify for the playoffs that season, Ferretti was let go.

 Once again, Ferretti took charge of Universidad Nacional in the Apertura 2006, a club struggling with poor results and relegation concerns.
 Under his guidance, Pumas reached the final of the Apertura 2007, though they were defeated by Atlante.
-The following Clasura 2009 saw Ferretti lead Pumas to another final, where they triumphed over Pachuca to claim the title.
+The following Clausura 2009 saw Ferretti lead Pumas to another final, where they triumphed over Pachuca to claim the title.

 Success at Tigres and Later Years

 Ferretti’s third tenure at Tigres began in the Apertura 2010, during a time when the club was facing relegation concerns.
 His arrival marked the start of a turnaround for Tigres, culminating in a league title in the Apertura 2011, where they defeated Santos Laguna to end a 29-year championship drought.

 Ferretti continued to guide Tigres to success in subsequent years, including a runner-up finish in the Clausura 2014 to Club América and a Copa Libertadores final appearance in 2015, where they were defeated by River Plate.
 In the same year, Tigres won the Apertura 2015 title by defeating UNAM.
 The team claimed another league championship in the Apertura 2016, but were defeated in the Clausura 2017 final by Guadalajara.

-A significant moment in Ferretti’s career came in the Apertura 2017, when Tigres won their first Clásico Regiomontano league final, defeating Monterrey.
+A significant moment in Ferretti's career came in the Apertura 2017, when Tigres won their first Clásico Regiomontano league final, defeating Monterrey.
 On November 25, 2018, Ferretti surpassed Ignacio Trelles as the manager with the most league matches in Mexican football history, managing his 1,082nd match.
 In the Clausura 2019, Ferretti led Tigres to another league title, defeating León and securing his seventh overall championship, matching the record set by Trelles.

 In December 2020, Ferretti guided Tigres to their first CONCACAF Champions League title, defeating Los Angeles FC.
-This achievement marked the tenth and final official trophy of his tenure with Tigres.
-Ferretti’s final match as manager of the club took place on May 8, 2021, concluding an 11-year period in which he significantly contributed to the team’s success.
+His managerial career at the club came to an end on May 8, 2021, capping off an 11-year reign in which he cemented his legacy as the club's most successful coach, winning ten official titles.

 In the later stages of his career, Ferretti took managerial roles at Juárez and Cruz Azul.
 However, despite his earlier successes, he was unable to replicate the same level of achievement with these clubs.